jamesjharper/esphome_xy_light/README.md

 `RgbProfile` Configuration
 -------------------------------
-- **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.
 - **standard** (*Optional*, `enum`): Use pre-configured profile values.
   - ``led`` - Profile with chromaticities of a typical Red, Green and Blue LED.
 Use this as a starting point, and calibrate as necessary.
   - ``sRGB`` - A standard profile used by most consumer hardware.
   - ``ACES AP0`` - Profile which contains all possible colours in the xy colour space, including imaginary colours. *Useful for calibrating*
   - ``ACES AP1`` - Profile which contains all practical colours in the xy colour space.v*Useful for calibrating*
  - **{red/green/blue}_xy** (*Optional*, `[x,y]`): Chromaticity of the output, ie the real-world colour that is produced by the device *Note: calibrating these values will be necessary if red/green/blue hues do not adequately correlate with the value shown in HA.
-This can be done using color-accurate display and your eyes, contacting a supplier for Chromaticity or wavelength values or buying a Spectrometer*
+This can be done using color-accurate display and your eyes, knowledge of the chromaticity or wavelength values from the manufacturer or using a Spectrometer*
- - **{red/green/blue}_wavelength** (*Optional*, `nm`): Dominate wavelength of the device.
+ - **{red/green/blue}_wavelength** (*Optional*, `nm`): Domint wavelength of the device.
 You may find this on the device spec sheet.
-At built time this is converted into a xy value.
+At build time this is converted into a xy value.
- - **{red/green/blue}_intensity** (*Optional*, `float`): The amount of attenuation required for each colour to render the white point at the maximum brightness. ie, when red, green and blue are each set 100%, by how much must two colours be reduced to have the resulting colour as appearing perfectly white (the white point)? *Note: calibrating these values will be necessary if you see a red, blue, green or purple cast when outputting a neutral white colour.
+ - **{red/green/blue}_intensity** (*Optional*, `float`): The amount of attenuation required for each colour to render the white point at the maximum brightness. ie, when red, green and blue are each set 100%, by how much must two colours be reduced to have the resulting colour as appearing perfectly white (ie white point)? *Note: calibrating these values will be necessary if you see a red, blue, green or purple cast when outputting a neutral white colour.
 This can be done using reference sources and your eyes or buying a Spectrometer.
 Typically green will need attenuating on unattenuated RGB leds*
 - **white_point** (*Optional*, `K/mired`): White point colour temperature.
 This is what the "observer" considered as "white".
 Defaults to D65
 - **white_point_xy** (*Optional*, `[x,y]`): Chromaticity of the profile's white point.
 - **gamma** (*Optional*, `flat`): Mostly an aesthetical choice as gamma is already decompressed into the xy space. *Default is to apply no gamma adjustment*